cool-mcu/cetalib/docs/reflectance.md

 OPTO sensor trip thesholds into EEPROM memory.
 * The calibration procedure is triggered by calling the "reflectance->initialize()" function after clearing the calibration memory using the "reflectance->clear_calibration()" function as shown below.
     * See code example below
+    * Follow the instructions provided in the serial terminal window to complete the calibration procedure

 ### Example